ROWING IS GROWING!

 Since 2008, hundreds of students have been touched by our outreach events through our in-school programs in the community as well as with events held with Olympic rowers who train at the Caspersen Rowing Center and engage with our outreach efforts.
 Importantly, we have also worked intensively with more than 50 student-athletes from the economically disadvantaged Trenton community because they were able to join our Mercer Junior Rowing Program (MJRC).

 Getting students to join Mercer Junior Rowing Program is an important goal of Rowing Is Growing.
-We want to integrate economically-disadvantaged high school students into the on-the-water rowing program at the Caspersen Rowing Center, as we have done with 50 student athletes to date.
+We want to integrate economically-disadvantaged high school students into the on-the-water rowing program at the Caspersen Rowing Center.
 We also want to offer help with standardized test preparation as well as other academic support.

 To accomplish all of this, there are three main hurdles: the students’ lack of knowledge of the rowing opportunities; the lack of comfort around water and basic swimming skills; and lack of transportation to the Caspersen Rowing Center.